-To avoid sensitive subjects of the sweet industry e knows how.
-She is the creator of Taste Week in France for example.
-In an article point as of 2004, one could read this: "" There is no evidence that suggests that the sugar can be questioned in terms of overweight and obesity, "says Claude Risac, director of the Center for Studies and Documentation sugar (Cedus), the armed wing of the sugar lobby.
-Prégaliléen a speech that is breathtaking nutritionists. "
+To avoid sensitive subjects of the Candy industry e knows how to do.
+She is the creator of the Week of Taste eg France.
+In an article in Point as of 2004, one could read this: "" There is no evidence that suggest that sugar can be put into question in the light of overweight and obesity, "says Claude Risac, director of the Center for Studies and Documentation sugar (Cedus), the armed wing of the sugar lobby.
+Prégaliléen a discourse that is breathtaking nutritionists. "

 But not all teachers, some of which use in their classrooms, documents ( Je_mange_tu_te_regales ) edited by Cedus to discuss the relationship between caries and sugar

 Nevertheless sugar remains indispensable to the existence, in moderate amounts.
 It is also an important marker in the same way as salt, in human history.
 From the economic point of view, read this document statistics in the field of sugar, or geopolitical , we obviously think the slave trade, our report says much sugar in our societies.
-Under lobbying, we read with great interest the study of Mary Hrabanski Sugar-92-2-Hrabanski on "sugar representation in Brussels: sociohistoire practices lobbying the European institutions since the beginning of the twentieth century", which recalls that "Despite the changes in the interest intermediation system of the European Union (1992), representatives of the industry will continue to influence strategy, mainly based on privileged relationships with representatives of the Commission European.
-This last period underlines the importance of the address book in the political process and is also characterized by an increased use of expertise by the Commission. "
+Under lobbying, we read with great interest the study of Mary Hrabanski Sugar-92-2-Hrabanski on "sugar representation in Brussels: sociohistoire practices lobbying the European institutions since the beginning of the twentieth century", which recalls that "Despite the developments of interest intermediation system of the European Union (1992), the industry representatives will continue their strategy of influence, notably based on privileged relationships with representatives of the Commission European.
+This last period underlines the importance of the address book in political processes and is also characterized by an increased use of expertise by the Commission. "